AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-33704-magento-patch-in-store-pickup-doesn-t-display.md

 ---
 title: "MDVA-33704 patch: In-store pickup doesn't display"
-description: "The MDVA-33704 patch solves the issue where products with in-store pickup option will not display as a shipping method."
+description: The MDVA-33704 patch solves the issue where products with in-store pickup option will not display as a shipping method.
+exl-id: 2c5c7627-5d2e-44d2-9579-314dbd31ee8b
 ---
 # MDVA-33704 patch: In-store pickup doesn't display

 The MDVA-33704 patch solves the issue where products with in-store pickup option will not display as a shipping method.